Jameson Parker

-Francis Jameson Parker Jr. (born November 18, 1947) is an American actor, best known for his roles as the first Brad Vernon in soap opera One Life to Live, and as A.J.
+Francis Jameson Parker Jr. (born November 18, 1947) is an American actor, best known for his roles as the first Brad Vernon in the soap opera One Life to Live, and as A.J.
 Simon on the 1980s television series Simon & Simon.

 Early life and education

 Jameson Parker Jr. was born in Baltimore, Maryland, on November 18, 1947.
 He is the son of Jameson and Sydney Buchanan (née Sullivan) Parker.
 His father had been general legal counsel for the Parker family steel mill, an investment analyst, and government attorney (working first with the Maryland Public Expenditure Council and later with the United States Naval Reserve).
 In 1947, he was in private practice, but about to embark on a career as a diplomat with the United States Department of State.

 His mother was the daughter of Mark Sullivan Sr., a former editor of Collier's and later columnist with the New York Herald Tribune newspaper.
 She was a short story author (under a pen name), and a reporter for The Washington Post.
 His parents eloped on June 8, 1933, and married in Rockville, Maryland.

 Jameson Parker Sr. died in 1972.
 His widow married her husband's Harvard Law School friend, Lewis Metcalfe Walling, a former New Deal labor attorney, in 1974.

 Jameson Jr. attended St. Albans School, Washington, D.C., and a Swiss prep school.
 He studied drama at Beloit College in Wisconsin.